 - Editors' Association of Canada

 Classes are small and intimate, ensuring plenty of direct student-instructor interaction.
 There's no better place to prepare for an interactive multimedia career.

-Our 24/7 dedicated media lab provides you access to mobile devices and tablets, Kinects cameras, Arduino microprocessors, Leap Motion and other up and coming technologies to provide you with a unique learning experience.
+Our interactive media lab provides you access to mobile devices and tablets, Kinects cameras, Arduino microprocessors, Leap Motion and other up and coming technologies to provide you with a unique learning experience.
 Come see why Sheridan IMM is widely recognized as the best.